StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 Stanford provides its version of a Firebase instance in the form of the [Stanford mHealth platform](https://med.stanford.edu/mhealth.html).
 We use Firebase and the mHealt platform as the default integrated cloud provided in the Spezi Template Application.

-> Note: Spezi itself is independent of any cloud provider or platform!
+> Tip: Spezi itself is independent of any cloud provider or platform!
 Spezi offers different modules to connect to cloud providers, including [Spezi Firebase](https://github.com/StanfordSpezi/SpeziFirebase), which is the cloud provider demonstrated in the template application.

 ### Alternative A: Get Started without Firebase